Murong Ren: Seizing Liaodong

 Murong Ren left his post in Pingguo to attend his father's funeral at Jicheng (棘城, in modern Jinzhou, Liaoning).
 There, he expressed his worries to Murong Zhao about Murong Huang's excessively strict laws and how the two had not shown enough courtesy to him on multiple occasions.
 Zhao told him that as sons of their father and his chief wife, Murong Hui's territory should be divided between the three of them.
 Zhao then told Ren that he should return to Pingguo and raise his troops against Huang while Zhao stay behind and observe Huang's situation from within.
 Ren agreed with his plan, and after returning to Pingguo, he led his troops west in rebellion.

 Meanwhile, however, someone leaked Ren and Zhao's plans to Huang.
 Huang did not fully believe it at first, so he sent envoys to Ren to determine if this was true.
 Ren had arrived at the Huang River when the envoys reached him, and upon learning that his plot had been uncovered, he beheaded the envoys before returning to Pingguo.
-After forcing Murong Zhao to commit suicide, Murong Huang sent 5,000 troops under Tong Shou (佟壽) and Huang's half-brothers, Murong You (慕容幼), Murong Zhi (慕容稚), Murong Jūn and Murong Hàn (慕容汗; not to be confused with Murong Han) to campaign against Ren.
+After forcing Murong Zhao to commit suicide, Murong Huang sent 5,000 troops under Dong Shou and Huang's half-brothers, Murong You (慕容幼), Murong Zhi (慕容稚), Murong Jūn and Murong Hàn (慕容汗; not to be confused with Murong Han) to campaign against Ren.
 He also sent his Army Libationer, Feng Yi to stabilize Liaodong.

-Murong Ren fought his half-brothers and Tong Shou north of Wencheng (汶城), where he won a great victory.
-You, Zhi and Jūn were captured while Tong Shou, being a former subordinate of Ren, surrendered to him.
+Murong Ren fought his half-brothers and Dong Shou north of Wencheng (汶城), where he won a great victory.
+You, Zhi and Jūn were captured while Dong Shou, being a former subordinate of Ren, surrendered to him.
 The generals, Wang Bing (王冰) and Sun Ji (孫機), joined forces with Ren and handed him over Xiangping (襄平, in modern Liaoyang, Liaoning) while others such as Feng Chou (封抽), Yi Yi (乙逸), Han Jiao (韓矯) and Gao Xu (高詡) abandoned their cities and fled to Huang.
 Murong Hàn managed to escape and retreat with Feng Yi, who was unable to enter the region.
 The victory at Wencheng placed Liaodong under Ren's control, dividing Huang's territory into two.